IO-Modding/Slither-IO-Mod-Menu-1/README.md

 - 120 Target FPS(Soon to be changed)

 Comming Soon:
--Party System
+- Party System
--Clan System
+- Clan System
--Visual Debug Apperence(Shows whats going on when you are avoiding danger, also gives you a visual for the Range Detection) -
+- Visual Debug Apperence(Shows whats going on when you are avoiding danger, also gives you a visual for the Range Detection) -